 As a company we carry out extensive R&D activities and, therefore, benefit from the UK R&D tax credit regime under the scheme for SMEs.
-We have assessed our research and development activities and expenditures to determine whether the nature of the activities and expenditures will qualify for credit under the SME regime and whether the claim will ultimately be realized based on the allowable reimbursable expense criteria established by the UK government.
 Under the SME regime, we are able to surrender some of our trading losses that arise from qualifying R&D activities for a cash rebate of up to 33.35% of such qualifying R&D expenditure.
 We meet the conditions of the SME regime.
-Qualifying expenditures largely comprise employment costs for research staff for which an estimate of time spent directly or indirectly supporting the pursuit of R&D activities is made, consumables, outsourced contract research organization costs, which are considered to be subcontracted costs, and utilities costs incurred as part of our research projects.
+Qualifying expenditures largely comprise employment costs for research staff for which an estimate of time spent directly or indirectly supporting the pursuit of R&D activities is made, consumables, outsourced contract research organization costs and utilities costs incurred as part of our research projects.
 Certain subcontracted qualifying R&D expenditures are eligible for a cash rebate of up to 21.67%.
 A large portion of costs relating to R&D, clinical trials and manufacturing activities are eligible for inclusion within our tax credit cash rebate claims.
-Included in the total employment costs are judgements and estimates relating to the allocation of time spent on R&D activities by individual.
-These estimates are based on real time data such as time spent by various team members, considerations given for non-R&D related events and general day to day activities.
-The estimates are based on the most accurate representation of the total time spent on qualifying R&D activities.
-The classification of consumables, outsourced contract research organization costs and utilities costs are based on judgements made by management relating to the direct nature of such costs.
-The costs incurred relate directly to the pursuit of R&D activities by the company.

-We have recorded a benefit from the R&D tax credit in other income, net of \$9.6 million and \$4.2 million for the years ended December 31, 2021 and 2020, respectively.
+We have recorded a benefit from the R&D tax credit in other income, net of \$4.2 million and \$2.7 million for the years ended December 31, 2020 and 2019, respectively.

 The refund is denominated in pounds sterling and, therefore, the receivable is remeasured into U.S. dollars as of each reporting date.
-As of December 31, 2021 and 2020, our tax incentive receivable from the UK government was \$9.6 million and \$4.6 million, respectively.
+As of December 31, 2020 and 2019, our tax incentive receivable from the UK government was \$4.6 million and \$4.8 million, respectively.